DSC 0032 min

 The Therapeutic Innovation pillar (Coordinated by Pr.
 M.Salzet) is organized in 2 integrated work packages which are translational from basic science to clinics is issued from neuroimmune research developed by Prof. M. Salzet and its team since 2000 on neuroendocrine factors expression in non-classical endocrine cells such as macrophages and their role in the immune response 66-71.
 These results have led to reconsider the term neuroendocrine, not only as cells that secrete their products in a regulated manner, in response to a specific stimulus but to also include the notion that activation of specific genetic switches can lead to the expression of a partial or full neuroendocrine phenotype in a variety of cell types, including immune cells or neuroendocrine cancer cells.
 Thus, besides functional similarities, there is potentially a particular developmental link that bridges the neuroendocrine and immune system which can lead the discovery of early markers of the neuroendocrine switch and thus provide potential therapeutic targets, which constitutes the aim of WP1 i.e. investigation through basic sciences and translational research, this concept of neuroendocrine factors expression in non-endocrine cells such as neuroendocine cancers (Merkel, GBM, Gynaecological cancers) or immune cells like macrophages using tools developed by the technological innovation pillar.

 In this context, we demonstrated the ability to switch macrophages in a pro-inflammatory phenotype by knocking out the proprohormone convertase PC1/3 72 or knocking down the NR8282 rat macrophages cell line 73.
 When PC1/3 is inhibited a pro-inflammatory cytokine storm occurs leading a drop in blood pressure and a least death 74.
 We established that PC1/3 is involved as a chaperone through UNC93B-GramD4-NOGOB modulation on the Toll-like receptor (TLR) Myd88 dependant signalling pathway 75-77.
 Since PC1/3 inhibition leads pro-inflammatory cytokines release, we investigate the anti-tumoral potential of such macrophages 78-81.
 We established that PC1/3 inhibition in macrophages switch them into anti-tumoral profile unsensible to epigenetic modifications from the tumours 82 and orienting the immune response to Th1 79.
 Moreover, these modified macrophages produce extracellular vesicles with the ability to reactivate tumour infiltrated macrophages (TAM) in anti-tumoral profile by increasing phagocytosis and cytotoxic factors production.
 80. In this context, we investigate the development of therapeutic strategy based on proprotein hormones invalidation since we demonstrate that besides PC1/3, furin inhibition in macrophages leads anti-viral immune response 79.
 Similarly, we investigate presence of such enzyme in tumours.
 PACE4 is present in prostate and ovarian cancers 83, 84.
 PACE4 inhibition decrease the tumour proliferation in xenografted mice.
 We thus deceived to use a proprotein convertase inhibitor that can interact with both the cancer cells and TAMs 78, 80.
 Results obtained confirmed the beneficial effect of such inhibitor for GBM therapy.
 In this context, we will use modified macrophages as cargo of this inhibitor. using spatially-resolved proteomic guided by MSI and link to patients survival, we were able the ability to classify for GBM (clinical trial) the patients in 3 survival prognosis groups linked to macrophages infiltration, neuroendocrine factors or oncoviral factors expression 28, 85.
 Infiltration of macrophages are clearly very bad prognosis for GBM and several biomarkers linked to this bad prognosis were identified e.g. MAOB, IgHM, ANXA6 and ANX11.
 Development of inhibitors in WP2 towards these markers is under process.
 It must be noticed that MAOB is linked to depression but can also be considered as an immune check point.
 In same time, we investigate the expression of tumour surface proteins though surfaceome proteomic In GBM 54.
 We discovered new biomarkers e.g. mutated proteins such as RELL1, CYBA, EGFR, and MHC I proteins and ghost proteins.
-We then performed similar experiments in breast cancers and identified several non-classical HLA.
-Besides HLA-G, HLA-E and HLA-F, we identified two novel non-classical HLA issued from pseudogenes (HLA-J and HLA-H).
-These non-classical HLA were found specifically by breast cancers subtypes.
 These new targets have allowed to start chimeric antigen receptor modified Macrophages (CAR-MAC) directed against these specific targets as novel therapeutic strategy and will constitute the WP2.

 Early Diagnosis